 - Bronchoscopy: This involves inserting a thin tube down the airways of the lungs to get detailed images.

-- Lung Biopsy: A biopsy is a surgical technique in which a tissue specimen is sampled and examined under the microscope.
+- Lung Biopsy: A biopsy is a surgical technique in which a tissue specimen is sampled and examined under a microscope.

 How Are Asbestos Diseases Treated?